Do Professional Chefs Use Cast Iron Cookware?

 Over time, it’s normal for cast iron pans to lose their shine.
 And once cast iron starts to fade, chances are food will start sticking sooner rather than later.
 The good news, however, is that cast iron is easy to re-season.

-All you’ll need to do is clean the pan, dry it well, season it with oil, and place it upside down in a preheated oven.
+You’ll need to clean the pan, dry it well, season it with oil, and place it upside down in a preheated oven.

-Allow the pan to ‘bake’ for anywhere between an hour to two before turning off the oven.
+Allow the pan to ‘bake’ for between an hour and two before turning off the oven.
 Let the pan cool on its own before removing it from the oven and using it.

 But you won’t need to re-season your cast iron pan often since it seasons itself every time you put it to use.

-So, to maintain the non-stick properties of your cast iron cookware, you’ll need to cook with it regularly and prevent it from self-drying whenever it’s exposed to moisture.
+So, to maintain the non-stick properties of your cast iron cookware, you’ll need to cook with it regularly and prevent it from drying whenever it’s exposed to moisture.

 Best Cast Iron Pans